 ‘Now, just nose it first, get accustomed to its flavours, and then take a sip.’

 I tried to slow him down but that first sip went down like lead.
 He took a big gulp and panicked as 48.4% burned down his throat.
 I told him to add some water, he did, and then suggested ice, even soda.
-But now he was determined to slug it down, and five minutes later the glass was empty.
+But now he was determined to slug it down, and a few minutes later the glass was empty.

 Will took that whisky exactly the way he’d lived the last 18 years – head on.
 He’d never had much time for authority, school, taking things slow.
-With that first whisky, I remembered chasing a five year old terror, no taller than my hip, around a sweltering Brisbane backyard as he threw rocks at magpies and swatted cane toads with a plastic cricket bat.
+With that first whisky, I remembered chasing a five year old terror no taller than my hip around a sweltering Brisbane backyard as he threw rocks at magpies and swatted cane toads with a plastic cricket bat.